normal-dev/stdlibs/README.md

 ### APIs

 Similar to contributions, each API has it's own Dockerfile named `Dockerfile.apis`.
-Every API is written into your MongoDB database.
+Every API is written into the MongoDB database.

+The following sections explain how to build APIs for each technology.

 #### Go